Our Webinar's are held every 4th Friday of the Month. Please Join Us!

 - Hundreds of Cascade Chapter AUVSI members relentlessly engaged in doing great things for the unmanned systems industry every day!

-Government Agencies and Entities Sponsors and Partnerships
+Government Agencies, Entities, Sponsors and Partnerships

 Success of Cascade AUVSI Chapter would not be possible without the support of our various partners and sponsors!

-Special thanks to our Platinum Annual Sponsors:
+Special Thanks to our Platinum Annual Sponsors

-Thank you Gold Annual Sponsors:
+Thank You Gold Annual Sponsors

 Oregon Department of Aviation, Oregon Legislature UAS Working Group, Business Oregon, Oregon State University, South Metro-Salem STEM Partnership, Washington Department of Transportation, Washington Unmanned Systems Industry Council, Washington State Unmanned Aviation Technology Coalition, Washington Department of Commerce, U.S. Commercial Service Seattle, Washington Aviation Caucus, Washington UAS Center of Excellence, Washington Center of Excellence for Aerospace and Advanced Manufacturing, Washington Joint Center for Aerospace Technology Innovation (JCATI), Big Bend Community College, University of Washington